BroadbandForum/usp-test/docs/index.typ

 === Test Metrics <sec:test-metrics-70>

 + The EUT sends a GetSupportedDMResp.
-+ Every `req_obj_results` element contains all parameters, events, and commands below the specified partial path, plus the supported data model information of all sub\-objects.
++ Every `req_obj_results` element contains all parameters, events, commands, and unique\_key\_sets below the specified partial path, plus the supported data model information of all sub\-objects.
 + Each SupportedParamResult field contains the `param_name`, `access`, `value_type`, and `value_change` fields with valid information, if the element is a parameter.